-(1) As at January 1, 2016.
+- (1) As at January 1, 2017.

-(2) Inflation rate for costs.
+- (2) Inflation rate for costs.

-(3) Exchange rate used to generate the benchmark reference prices in this table.
+- (3) Exchange rate used to generate the benchmark reference prices in this table.

-Weighted average historical prices realized by us for the year ended December 31, 2015, excluding price risk management activities, were \$2.63/Mcf for conventional natural gas, \$53.69/Bbl for light and medium crude oil, and \$15.31/Bbl for natural gas liquids.
+Weighted average historical prices realized by us for the year ended December 31, 2016, excluding price risk management activities, were \$2.26/Mcf for conventional natural gas, \$47.58/Bbl for light and medium crude oil, and \$17.31/Bbl for natural gas liquids.

 The forecast prices used in the Trident Report were specified by Trident.
-Oil and condensate prices were based on a December 31, 2015, forecast of Canadian light sweet prices prepared by a Canadian independent consultant and were adjusted by field for quality, transportation fees, and market differentials.
-Natural gas and coal bed methane prices were based on a December 31, 2015, forecast of AECO-C prices prepared by a Canadian independent consultant and were adjusted for energy content, transportation fees, and market differentials.
-Economic adjustments included in the proved developed producing category were adjusted to account for the effect of certain coal bed methane price hedge contracts which Trident has in place through December 31, 2017.
+Oil and condensate prices were based on a December 31, 2016, forecast of Edmonton light prices prepared by a Canadian independent consultant and were adjusted by field for quality, transportation fees, and market differentials.
+Natural gas and coal bed methane prices were based on a December 31, 2016, forecast of AECO-C prices prepared by a Canadian independent consultant and were adjusted by field for energy content, transportation fees, and market differentials.
+As requested by Trident, economic projections are included in the proved developed producing category to account for the effect of certain coal bed methane price hedge contracts which Trident has in place through December 31, 2018.